seasketch/geoprocessing/website/docs/tutorials/newproject.md

 You can precalculate the denominator of this equation ahead of time.
 The `precalc` command will calculate how much of a datasources features/raster cells is within each of your projects geographies.
 This can measured as an `area`, `sum` of cell value, `count` of features/raster cells, etc.

-Since your datasources and geographies all have `precalc: true` set you are ready to start:
+Since your datasources and geographies already have `precalc: true` set, you are ready to start:

 ```bash
 npm run precalc:data